 What is a skills gap?

-There is actually no set skills gap definition, but the general consensus is that these are deficiencies in performance caused by lack of skills for the workplace — or the lack of development thereof.
-Another definition can be the evident contrast between the ideal performance and the employees’ actual performance.
+There is actually no set skills gap definition, but the general consensus is that these are deficiencies in performance caused by a lack of skills for the workplace — or the lack of development thereof.
+Another skill gap definition can be the evident contrast between the ideal performance and the employees’ actual performance.

-In terms of short-term strategy, the organization’s goal is to bridge these gaps through different interventions (training, developmental, and organizational, etc.).
+In terms of short-term employee development strategy, the organization’s goal is to bridge these gaps through different interventions (training, developmental, and organizational, etc.).
 The immediate goal is to mitigate the effect on business metrics as soon as possible.

-The business’ long-term goal, on the other hand, is to address these skill gaps by improving certain processes and rectify root causes.
+The business’ long-term goal, on the other hand, is to address skill gaps by improving certain processes and rectify root causes.
 The desired result is to avoid these instances of competency gaps from ever happening again.

-How to Identify Skill Gaps in the Workplace?
+How to identify skill gaps in the workplace

 More importantly, multiple data sources can be used to cross-validate data, confirm analysis results, and ultimately, properly ratify and identify skill gaps.

 For training professionals, analyzing skills gaps is one of the most effective methods for determining training needs.
 A skills gap analysis won’t only show what skills need to be trained or developed in the short-term, but it’ll also affect your L&D strategy in the long-run.

 Here are five approaches that you can use to gather data, assess your employees, and identify skills gaps:

 In any business, key performance indicators (KPIs) determine how a person contributes to the business as an employee.
 They also impact career progression, compensation, rewards, benefits, and even retention.
 KPIs are very accurate indicators of competency gaps in the workplace.